-Roach bombs, also called bug bombs or foggers, work by spraying a pesticide into the air in a confined space.
-It falls to the ground, coating surfaces and killing pests.
+Roach bombs work by spraying a chemical insecticide into the air in a confined space.
+The pesticide stays in the air for a short period before it falls to the ground, coating surfaces and potentially killing cockroaches on contact.
 The following excerpt, written by extension entomologist Michael F. Potter at the University of Kentucky College of Agriculture, explains how they work — or don't work, as the case may be.

 "Most foggers are designed to be placed in the center of a room on a chair or table, and activated by depressing or removing a tab at the top of the can.
 The entire contents are released upwards, into the airspace, where the aerosol droplets remain suspended for a period of time and then gradually settle onto floors, countertops and other surfaces...
 When applied in this manner, very little insecticide actually penetrates into cracks, voids, and other hidden locations where cockroaches, ants, silverfish, and most other household pests congregate and spend most of their time."

 If you decide to use a roach bomb, it is extremely important to read the product label and follow the directions for how to use it very carefully.
 Roach bombs have a pesticide that is usually carried in a petroleum distillate, which is flammable.

 The Environmental Protection Agency (EPA), which regulates pesticides, including those used in roach bombs, has a list of safety precautions that should be taken if using a bug bomb in your home.
 Among them are calculating the number of foggers to use in a specific area, leaving the premises during the fogging, and airing it out thoroughly afterward.